 - 2017 - January - Meeting canceled due to potential Ice Storm.

 - 2017 - February - DXKeeper.
 By Peter Laws N5UWY presented information on the DX Labs Software Suite.
 Peter has provided his presentation slides for your later review, and they are available here.
 Here are two additional links to presentations from DX Lab Suite that may also be of some assistance to your pursuit of this software. http://www.dxlabsuite.com/Presentations/DXLab%20Suite%202012-03-19.pdf and http://www.dxlabsuite.com/Presentations/DXing%20with%20DXLab%202016-05-05.pdf

 - 2017 - March - PSK31 and ARRL Membership.
 This month our own Bill Baker WG5T presented information about the digital mode of operating PSK31.
+That Powerpoint presentation is available here on the W5NOR website.
 More info on PSK31 is available on the W5NOR PSK31 page.

-And, our own ARES Technical Specialist Gary Skaggs WB5ULK presented the ARRL, and teh benefits of membership.
+And, our own ARES Technical Specialist Gary Skaggs WB5ULK presented the ARRL, and the benefits of membership.
 More info on the ARRL is available on the ARRL web page.

 - 2016 - January - Drones, drones, drones.
 By PDC Productions

 - 2016 - February - ARES Oklahoma.
 By Gayland Kitch WX5MOR